Uintasorex: Classification

 Uintasorex was described by William Diller Matthew in 1909 and assigned to Apatemyidae because of its resemblance to Apatemys, Phenacolemur, Trogolemur, and some other fossil tarsiers.
 William King Gregory supported this classification when he proposed the order Soricomorpha in 1910, as did Edward Troxell in June 1923.
-In the coming decades, however, the genus was shuffled between a number of families including Anaptomorphidae (Gazin 1958; Robinson 1966, 1968; Simons 1963; Simpson 1940, 1959); Chiromyidae (Teilhard 1922); Plesiadapidae (Scholosser 1923, Abel 1931); and Primates, incertae sedis (Simpson 1945).
+In the coming decades, however, the genus was shuffled among a number of families including Anaptomorphidae (Gazin 1958; Robinson 1966, 1968; Simons 1963; Simpson 1940, 1959); Chiromyidae (Teilhard 1922); Plesiadapidae (Scholosser 1923, Abel 1931); and Primates, incertae sedis (Simpson 1945).
 For much of the 20th century, there was much controversy over whether microsyopsids belonged to Primates or Insectivora, but the latter is now considered a wastebasket taxon.

 In 1969 two genera, Uintasorex and Niptomomys, were reassigned by anthropologist Frederick Szalay to Uintasoricinae, a new subfamily within Microsyopidae.
 The suggestion that Uintasorex had been a microsyopid was first privately put forward by Donald E. Russell in 1965, and the idea that the species represented a distinct family from the other taxa it was being grouped received its first mention as a footnote in a 1958 paper by Charles L. Gazin.
 The relationship was formally established when Szalay assigned previously-unstudied dental fragments to specimen AMNH 55664, Uintasorex teeth collected from the Tabernacle Butte locality in Wyoming, identifying the distinct dental features that are now considered ubiquitous in the family Uintasoricinae.
 Alveojunctus, Berruvius, Navajovius, and Palenochtha have also been included in Uintasoricinae.